832. Flipping an Image

 Time complexity: O(N) – where

-is the total number of elements inA
+Nis the total number of elements inASpace complexity: O(N)

 def flipAndInvertImage(self, A: List[List[int]]) -> List[List[int]]: